azrang/Switch-Mode-Power-Supply/Testing Materials/SMPS Testing Procedure.md

 		- Send a HIGH to *A_OUT_EN* and make sure `OUT_A` and `CHANNEL_A` are nearly equal.
 If there is a voltage drop, record it.
 4. Remap all the duty cycle to output voltage.
 	- Run the Channel_A_Enable2.cpp file.
- 		- Redo the calculations for duty cycles to output voltage from the Channel A Transformer and Channel A HV/LV where the output voltage is measured at `CHANNEL_A` instead of from `FLY_OUT_A`.
-   			- Record the
-		- Make sure to get the 12V level measured!
+ 		- Determine the appropiate duty cycles needed for the flyback transformer & buck converter to output 1V - 20V at `CHANNEL_A`.

 ## Channel A Feedback
 1. This is to test the feedback signal from Channel A output.